Blue of the Night

 Blue of the Night is a 1933 Mack Sennett Star Comedy (No. S3628) directed by Leslie Pearce and starring Bing Crosby.
 It was the last of the six short films Crosby made for Mack Sennett and which helped launch his career as a solo performer.
+The short's copyright was not renewed, but its reuse is still restricted as songs featured in it are still copyrighted.
+(Note: This includes Where the Blue of the Night which will enter the public domain on January 1, 2027 under R223341.)

 Background

 Six shorts were made by Crosby for Mack Sennett, of which were four filmed in a three-month period in 1931 and two in 1932.
 The shorts were: